 - Elective home education.
 Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, the school will seek to co-ordinate a meeting with the parents/carers, Local Authority, and other key professionals where possible.
-This would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child and is particularly important where a child has SEND, is vulnerable, and/or has a social worker or is vulnerable.
+This would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child and is particularly important where a child has SEND, is vulnerable, and/or has a social worker.
 Where a child has an Education, Health and Care Plan (EHCP) the local authority should review the plan with parents/carers.
 Where a child is taken off roll, we will inform the Local Authority of the deletion from our admission register via the system outlined on the Derbyshire Education Welfare webpages. - Children who require mental health support.
 The school has an important role to play in supporting the well-being and mental health of our learners.
 Mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect, or exploitation.
 We have clear systems and processes in place for identifying possible emotional well-being issues and mental health problems, seek advice from external agencies where appropriate and have clear referral and accountability systems.
 As a school we are a Thrive School which has been awarded excellence in relationships and right time.
 In addition, we have also received the BERT Bronze award and are a recognised SMILERS School.
 We hold children's emotional well-being and mental health in high regard and dedicate time each week through Thrive Time in class, assemblies and Forest School Provision for all classes.
 We work closely with Changing Lives to support individuals and families as well as through programme of education and are recognised as a Mental Health Trailblazer School. - Looked after children and previously looked after children.
 The school ensures that appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
-The designated safeguarding lead has: - o Details of the child's social worker, and - The name and contact details of the virtual school head and the relevant support officer in the authority that looks after the child - o The name of the Personal Advisor appointed to support a child who has left care When dealing with looked after children and previously looked after children, the school/college will work with all local authority children's social care, health and other relevant agencies and take prompt action when necessary to safeguard these children, who are a particularly vulnerable group.
-The school has a named designated teacher, who works with the Virtual School, to promote the educational achievement of learners who are looked after, have left care through adoption, special guardianship, or child arrangement orders, or adopted from state care outside of England and Wales.
-The designated teacher has appropriate training, relevant qualifications, and experience.
+The designated safeguarding lead has: - Details of the child's social worker, and - The name and contact details of the virtual school head and the relevant support officer in the authority that looks after the child - o The name of the Personal Advisor appointed to support a child who has left care

+When dealing with looked after children and previously looked after children, the school/ college will work with all local authority children's social care, health and other relevant agencies and take prompt action when necessary to safeguard these children, who are a particularly vulnerable group.
+The school has a named designated teacher, who has appropriate training, relevant qualifications, and experience.
+They work with the Virtual School, to promote the educational achievement of learners who are looked after, have left care through adoption, special guardianship, or child arrangement orders, or adopted from state care outside of England and Wales.
+In addition, the school recognises the distinct needs of children in kinship care and will, alongside the Virtual School, seek to will promote their education outcomes.